FluxML/fluxml.github.io/models.md

 * [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) includes many state-of-the-art computer vision models which can easily be used for transfer learning.

+* [Augmentor.jl](https://github.com/Evizero/Augmentor.jl) is a real-time library augmentation library for increasing the number of training images.

+* [MLDataUtils.jl](https://github.com/JuliaML/MLDataUtils.jl) is a utility package for generating, loading, partitioning, and processing Machine Learning datasets.

+* [UNet.jl](https://github.com/DhairyaLGandhi/UNet.jl) is a generic UNet implentation.

 ## Projects using Flux

-Other projects use Flux under the hood to provide machine learning capabilities, or to combine ML with another domain.
+Other projects use Flux under the hood to provide machine learning capabilities, or to combine Machine Learning with another domain.

 * The [Yao](https://github.com/QuantumBFS/Yao.jl) project uses Flux and Zygote for Quantum Differentiable Programming.